slz37/slz37.github.io/README.md

 Note: In order to run a local version, it's necessary to run a local server.
 The simplest way to do this with Python 3 is:
 ```
-Open command prompt and CD to the working directory.
+Open command prompt and cd to the working directory, e.g. cd. .../slz37.github.io/
 Run python3 -m http.server
-Open http://localhost:8000/ in your browser.
+Open http://localhost:8000/ in your preferred browser.
 ```

 ## Primary to-do list: